alejandro-martinez/fullstackTest/README.md

 ## Doing changes

-	If you've done some changes in the source, you may want to rebuild the project by running "gulp" at the backend folder.
+	If you've done some changes in the source, you may want to rebuild the project by running "gulp" from the backend folder.

 ## Built With